 Transitioning to a Raw Diet.

-There are a number of ways to add raw to diets.
-Some choose to add it to their pet’s diet as a supplement rather than feed raw exclusively.
+Though many people feed raw exclusively, any raw addition to your pets diet can be beneficial.
+Some choose to add it to their pet’s diet as a supplement rather than feeding raw exclusively.
 Others feed kibble one feeding and then raw the next feeding, while, a few feed raw a few times a week.

 If using as a topper or mix-in to your pet’s current diet, just add a small amount on top of your regular kibble.
 Decrease the amount of kibble so you don’t add additional calories.

-If transitioning to an entirely raw diet, do it gradually using the 25/75, 50/50, 75/25 method outlined in our Transitioning Your Pet’s Food brochure.
-Sometimes digestive upset can occur when mixing raw with kibble.
+If transitioning to an entirely raw diet, do it gradually.
+See our Transitioning Your Pet’s Food brochure for more information.
+Sometimes digestive upset can occur when introducing raw into your pet’s diet.
 If this happens, fast your pet for a day, then introduce a small meal of raw food, gradually increasing the amount over 2-3 days.
-During the transition phase a pet may have digestive upset.
-If so, a probiotic supplement like raw goats milk may help resolve the digestive upset.
+If your pet continues to have digestive upset, consider a probiotic supplement like raw Goat’s Milk or canned pumpkin to help resolve the issue.